chazcornwall/math4610/software_manual/README.md

 # Software Manual Table of Contents

-This software manual is for the math4610.a library.
+This software manual is for the math4610.a C++ library.
 The following functions are sorted according to their namespace.

 **MachineEpsilon**